 Strengths a.
 Department makes at least twenty socially relevant short films every year.
 As of now 90 exceptionally good films which can be used as a resource for any NGO or government to educate and inform people. b.
 Strong alumni network almost in every leading news organization which is helpful in placements of the student. c.
 All teaching assignments are online(after first semester) Weaknesses d.
 Department is functioning without Head of the department since January 2010 and The dean, Faculty of Arts is the officiating Head.
 Because of non-availability of Head in the department a lot of time gets consumed in paper work and co-ordination.
 Dearth of faculty is one of the major problems.
-With C. only one permanent faculty strength the efficient functioning of the departmental and co curriculum activities becomes very difficult and running of the courses is often compromised. f.
-Dearth of permanent supporting staff. g. h.
+With С. only one permanent faculty strength the efficient functioning of the departmental and co curriculum activities becomes very difficult and running of the courses is often compromised. f.
+Dearth of permanent supporting staff. g.
+Major portion of the earnings from the courses ends up in financing the salaries of the employees.
+Hence, the department is unable to provide better teaching and research facilities to the students. h.
 Lack of money is also affecting the studies.
 Audio/video studio is in a bad shape as funds are not available.
 Equipments as well as all computers in lab are outdated. i.
 Reckless granting of affiliation is an added burden.
 Since the conduct of exams is to be managed by the sole faculty of the department. j.
 Departmental publication 'Kul-Sandesh' a Bilingual training newspaper and Sanchar-Shree Quarterly Bilingual Research Journal are on hold due to financial crunch since 2008.